Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Discussion

-Doubly robust estimation was first introduced in the Bayesian framework in \cite{saarela2016bayesian}, although there has been some debate about whether an estimate of counterfactual outcomes can utilize the propensity score within the Bayesian framework \citep{saarela2015bayesian}. \cite{robins1997toward} showed that any Bayesian analysis honoring the likelihood principle can not utilize the propensity score.
-We take a somewhat different approach in this paper, as we do not attempt to address these concerns, nor are we concerned with whether or not the proposed approach is ``fully'' Bayesian.
-Our purpose is to show that Bayesian methods can be coupled with estimating equation based estimators in causal inference to provide flexible alternatives with desirable finite sample properties.
-This is even more important in high-dimensional scenarios where model uncertainty is higher and relying on asymptotics does not work well.
+Doubly robust estimation was first introduced in the Bayesian framework in \cite{saarela2016bayesian}, although there has been some debate about whether an estimator of counterfactual outcomes can utilize the propensity score within the Bayesian framework \citep{robins2015bayesian}. \cite{robins1997toward} showed that a Bayesian analysis which honors the likelihood principle can not utilize the propensity score.
+In this paper, we do not attempt to address these concerns, nor do we propose a ``fully'' Bayesian approach.
+Our purpose has been to show that Bayesian methods coupled with doubly robust estimators provide flexible alternatives with desirable finite sample properties.
+This is even more important in high-dimensional scenarios where model uncertainty is high and relying on asymptotic approximations does not perform well.

-An important point is understanding why our approach to uncertainty estimation does better in finite samples than existing approaches rooted in asymptotic theory.
-Asymptotic approaches rely on certain terms vanishing as the sample size increases, and ignoring these additional terms can lead to anti-conservative inference in small samples.
-The sole manner in which our approach relies on asymptotics is that the bootstrap is only valid asymptotically.
-We account for parameter uncertainty through the posterior distribution which does not rely on asymptotics.
-Then, the bootstrap is used to account for the additional uncertainty in the estimators stemming from the observed data for fixed values of the parameters.
-When the parameters are fixed, the estimator has a simple form and the bootstrap should perform well in estimating uncertainty for simple quantities such as this.
-We have seen empirically that it works quite well and leads to nominal frequentist coverage.
-As the sample size increases, any differences in these two approaches to inference should dissipate.
+Lastly, we ponder on why our approach to uncertainty quantification performs better in finite samples than existing approaches rooted in asymptotic theory.
+Asymptotic approaches rely on certain terms vanishing as the sample size increases, and ignoring these terms can lead to anti-conservative inference in small samples.
+In contrast, our inferential approach relies on combining posterior distributions with a resampling procedure.
+Uncertainty in our estimators stemming from parameter estimation is accounted for through the posterior distribution.
+While this requires the user to specify a prior distribution that can affect inference, we have shown that non-informative priors perform well, and importantly, posterior distributions reflect parameter uncertainty without relying on asymptotics.
+Our approach relies on asymptotics solely through our resampling procedure since the bootstrap is only valid asymptotically.
+Since the bootstrap is used in our approach to account for uncertainty stemming from the observed data for fixed values of the parameters, and the estimator has a simple form when the parameters are fixed, it is expected that the bootstrap performs well.
+As the sample size increases, any differences between our approach to inference and those rooted in asymptotics should dissipate.